tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 # Load Data

-You can choose from one of the following methods.
+You can choose one of the following methods.

-- Load sample data from our public accessible s3 bucket
+- Load sample data from our publicly accessible s3 bucket

   Copy [load.gsql](./script/load.gsql) to your container.
   Next, run the following in your container's bash command line.
   ```
      gsql load.gsql
   ```
-  or in GSQL Shell editor, copy the content of [load.gsql](./script/load.gsql), and paste in GSQL shell editor to run.
+  or in GSQL Shell editor, copy the content of [load.gsql](./script/load.gsql), and paste it into the GSQL shell editor to run.

 - Load from local file in your container
   - Copy the following data files to your container.